Topic 2: When Should I Take the MPRE?

 When is the MPRE offered?

-The MPRE is offered three times a year:
+The MPRE is administered three times a year (with two test dates each administration)

 When should I take the MPRE?